kelvintechie1/clab-terminal-launcher/docs/installation-usage.md

 from other Python packages on your system.

-From there, after activating your virtual environment (check out Python's documentation for more details on how to do this using your specific OS/platform), you just need to run `pip install clab-terminal-launcher`.
+From there, after activating your virtual environment (check out Python's documentation for more details on how to do this using your specific OS/platform), you just need to run `pip install clab_terminal_launcher`.
 That's it!

 Here's an example of doing it on my Linux system: